ItsCosmo/jscs-styleguide/README.md

     var _html = html(config, {title: "My Style Guide"});

     file(config, {title: "My Style Guide"});

+## Default css

+jscs-styleguide includes a default.css in the /example folder that you can use in lieu of building your own.
+If you plan to user it, just copy it to your project before running jscs-styleguide

 ## Run example

-You can run an example from the jscs-styleguide root folder as follows:
+jscs-styleguide contains a complete sample application which you can use to generate an HTML style guide.
+This will make it very easy for you to understand how jscs-styleguide works.
+The sample application is located in the /example folder.
+It has a sample .jscsrc and default.css file ready to roll.

+To run the example, do the following

-    cd node_modules/jscs-styleguide
+    cd node_modules/jscs-styleguide/example
     npm install
-    npm run example     // creates file styleguide.html in root folder.
+    npm run example     // creates file StyleGuide.html in /examples folder.
 Load it in your browser!

 ## Options